Data Security

 Reporting a security concern

-If you believe you’ve found a security issue, please email austin@walkercapitalmanagement.com with the subject line “Security” and a description of what you observed.
-We aim to acknowledge reports within two business days.
-We won’t take legal action against good-faith researchers who report vulnerabilities through this channel.
+If you believe you’ve found a vulnerability, email support@priorityone.health with the subject “Security.”
+We aim to acknowledge reports within two business days, and we won’t take legal action against good-faith researchers who report through this channel.

-See also the Privacy Policy and Terms of Service.
+See also the Privacy Policy, Terms of Service, and Medical Disclaimer.